statamic/docs/content/collections/docs/creating-a-starter-kit.md

 ### Nesting Modules

-Finally, you can also nest modules where it makes sense to do so.
+If it makes sense to do so, you can nest modules to control prompt flow.
 Simply nest a `modules` object within any module.

 ```yaml
 modules: